-S. 4747, the Investing in Kids' Mental Health Now Act S. 4472, the Health Care Capacity for Pediatric Mental Health Act
+S. 4472, the Health Care Capacity for Pediatric Mental Health Act

 Child and Adolescent Mental Health Is a National Emergency

 - 1 in 5 children and adolescents experience a mental health condition each year.
 (Source: CDC) - 50% of mental illness begins by age 14.
 (Source: SAMHSA) - Emergency department visits for children's mental health more than doubled between 2016 and 2020.
 (Source: CHA PHIS Data) - Suicide is the second leading cause of death in youth ages 10-24.
 (Source: CDC)